Statutory Sick Pay (SSP)

-The Government has announced that they will allow certain employers (i.e. those with less than 250 employee) to reclaim up to 14 days SSP per eligible employee affected by COVID-19.
-On 3 April 2020 they published further guidance about who would be eligible for the scheme.
-Details of how the scheme will work have not yet been finalised.
+The Government has announced that they will allow certain employers (i.e. those with less than 250 employee) to reclaim up to 14 days SSP per eligible employee affected by COVID-19 using an Online Service available from 26 May 2020.
 Please see the GOV.UK page Claim back Statutory Sick Pay paid to employees due to coronavirus (COVID-19) for the latest information.

 We would advise you to keep detailed records of all SSP payments that you make to affected employees so that you can reclaim SSP once a mechanism has been introduced by HMRC in order for you to do so.

 I have added ambulance\sickness symbol to the calendar but no SSP is being paid, why? – There are a number of reasons why Payroll Manager may not calculate the payment of SSP.

 1) The ‘Average weekly pay’ of the employee is not high enough for them to qualify for SSP.
 The average weekly pay (taken over an 8 week period prior to them becoming sick) must be at or above the ‘Lower Earnings Limit (LEL)’ for that year.
 The LEL for 2019-20 was £118, and for 2020-21 the LEL is £120.
 To see if this is the cause, click on the first ambulance\sickness symbol that you have added to the calendar. e.g.